michaelxs/Android-XRouter/README.md

 # Android-XRouter
-It is a lightweight routing framework
+This is a lightweight and simple routing framework that provides jump routing and method routing.